 U.S.C.
 Title 26 – INTERNAL REVENUE CODE

-**US Federal Rules Governing Who Qualifies as a Non-Resident:
+**Details of US Federal Rules Governing Who Qualifies as a Non-Resident:

 The current government regulation for determining who qualifies as a Non-Resident US Citizen is Section 911 of the IRS code.
 Until further notice, the US Govt. uses the current standard IRS definitions for “tax home”, “bona fide residence”, “physical presence”, etc to determine if a taxpayer qualifies for the foreign income exclusion and hence being exempt from ACA – Obamacare’s provisions.
 In typical government fashion, one step involves proving a negative: You have to prove that you are not a “bona fide resident” of the USA or any of it’s possessions.